doctorfree/nvim-lazyman/README.md

-    -h indicates use Homebrew to install rather than native pkg mgr (Pacman is always used on Arch Linux, Homebrew on macOS) -H indicates compile and install the nightly Neovim build -I indicates install language servers and tools for coding diagnostics -L 'cmd' specifies a Lazy command to run in the selected configuration -r indicates remove the previously installed configuration -R indicates remove previously installed configuration and backups
+    -h indicates use Homebrew to install rather than native pkg mgr (Pacman is always used on Arch Linux, Homebrew on macOS) -H indicates compile and install the nightly Neovim build -i indicates install language servers and tools for coding diagnostics -I indicates install all language servers and tools for coding diagnostics -L 'cmd' specifies a Lazy command to run in the selected configuration -r indicates remove the previously installed configuration -R indicates remove previously installed configuration and backups